 Fortunately, there were a couple of Ethiopian restaurants at Nana area, walking distance from where we were staying at Hotel Royal Ivory – a budget place with good location for bachelor trips.
 The next challenge was since it would be my only Ethiopian meal for some time, how to order optimally – so that I can taste multiple dishes alone but not order in excess to waste food.
 So I picked the restaurant which had the vegetarian ‘Combination platter’ for one person, priced a cheap 300 Thai Baht = 9 USD = 12 SGD = 550 INR and was rated 4.5/5 on TripAdvisor.
 The non-vegetarian Combination Platter costs 50% more, is heavier on the stomach and one I will try it next visit.

 The Great Ethiopian Restaurant at Soi 3 was a smallish restaurant with friendly staff and patrons, all seemingly from the African part of the world.
 One of the diners cheeringly took my snaps.
 The ambience was extremely budget-like and had reasonable occupancy.

-The staff also recommended the same dish that I had shortlisted and soon I had a massive plate of Injera (a thicker version of the Indian Dosa, spongy texture, made of teff flour) and over it were selection of seven curries and salads.
-The food taste was unique, light on stomach, light spicy and distinctly touched the taste buds.
+The staff also recommended the same dish that I had shortlisted and soon I had a massive plate of Injera (a thicker version of the Indian Dosa, spongy texture, made of teff flour) and over it was selection of seven curries and salads.
+The food taste was unique, light on the stomach, light spicy and distinctly touched the taste buds.

-At this instant am reminded of all our closest, absolute non fussy (that’s a rare trait!), foody friends – Surajit & Sohini Rakshit, Ardeshir Talati & Ranjini, Ananda Bose – who would all love this cuisine.
+At this instant am reminded of all our closest, absolute non-fussy (that’s a rare trait!), foody friends – Surajit & Sohini Rakshit, Ardeshir Talati & Ranjini, Ananda Bose – who would all love this cuisine.

 Thank you Veeru Paaji.